kicaj/aaa/README.md

 The recommended way to install composer packages is:

 ```
-composer require kicaj/deleted
+composer require kicaj/delete
 ```

 Load the Plugin
 -----------

-Ensure the Deleted plugin is loaded in your config/bootstrap.php file
+Ensure the Delete plugin is loaded in your config/bootstrap.php file

 ```
-Plugin::load('Deleted');
+Plugin::load('Delete');
 ```

 Load the Behavior